droc-ventures/heroku-nginx-pagespeed/README.md

 Heroku Requirement:
 * Cedar-14

+Usage:
+We use this stack to server static websites built with AngularJS.

 Compile and Package Nginx
 ----------------------------------
 This script should be excuted via the terminal ```heroku run bash --app=app-name```.